Dpippin09/Freedom/API_SETUP.md

-# API Setup Guide for Aced
+# API Setup Guide for StyleLink

 This guide will help you set up real API integrations for your price comparison site.